ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 The CD toolchain contains only one pipeline for Continuous Delivery.
 It implements the following best practices:
 * change Management automation to help developers, approvers, and auditors track deployments from the lens of compliance.
 * creates an evidence summary from the evidence collected in the CI pipeline
-* creates a change request in GRIT based change management repository and adds deployment evidence to it
+* creates a change request in Git Repos and Issue Tracking based change management repository and adds deployment evidence to it
 * uses the inventory repository to promote built artifacts to deployment environments like staging and prod
 * checks the CR and auto approves if all checks have passed
 * if CR is approved, or emergency, deploys the image from the inventory to production